EstiaanJ/dndwikibackup/Elcor.md

 {.is-info}

-The elcor are a GRF species native to the high-gravity world Dekuuna.
+The elcor are a [Galactic Republic Confederation](/Galactic_Republic_Confederation) species native to the high-gravity world Dekuuna.
 They are massive creatures, standing on four muscular legs for increased stability.
 Elcor move slowly, an evolved response to an environment where a fall can be lethal.
 This has colored their psychology, making them deliberate and conservative

 ![codex_me_-_elcor.webp](/codex_me_-_elcor.webp)